nouman17610/hello-microverse/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank my coding partner Muhammad Faiz who discussed the technical areas with me.
+I would like to thank my coding partner Prem Chand who discussed the technical areas with me.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>